 In her spare time, Rose is also an active charity fundraiser.
 She created the Comic Relief Wine Fair in 2003, a bi-annual wine fair for 400 attendees which has now run seven times and raised thousands of pounds for Wine Relief, an official part of Comic Relief.
 Thank you to all who supported our last Comic Relief Wine Fair held at The Assembly Rooms, George Street, Edinburgh to help this worthwhile charity.

 Rose was the Drinks Judge for the Andre Simon Food & Drink Book Awards 2021.
-The winners were announced at an awards ceremony on 8 March 2022.
-Inside Burgundy by Jasper Morris MW won the Drinks Book Award and South American Wine Guide by Amanda Barnes won the John Avery Trophy.
+Winners: Inside Burgundy by Jasper Morris MW won the Drinks Book Award and The South America Wine Guide by Amanda Barnes won the John Avery Trophy.
 Two other shortlisted books: Wines of the Rhone by Matt Walls and Foot Trodden by Simon J Woolf & Ryan Opaz were also in contention.

 Rose is a certified wine educator.
 She is a member of the Institute of Masters of Wine, Association of Wine Educators and Circle of Wine Writers – and is a past WSET Diploma scholarship winner.
 As a qualified Master of Wine she now works as a mentor, teaching current MW students.